CTSRD-CHERI/cheri-c-programming/src/limitations/bounds-imprecision.md

 There are, however, situations in which programmers must be explicitly aware of this imprecise bounding behavior, including:

- - Optional use of sub-object bounds, which are currently considered *opportunistic protection* as they do not adjust structure alignment and padding for fields.
+ - Optional use of sub-object bounds, which is currently considered *opportunistic protection* as sub-object bounds do not adjust structure alignment and padding for fields.
-   This feaure is not currently enabled by default in the compiler.
+   This feaure is not currently enabled by default in the compiler due to these limitations.

  - Application-specific memory allocators, which require modest extensions to not just set bounds, but also ensure suitable alignment and padding such